gsi-ee/dabc/plugins/root/docu/JSROOT.md

     + '2d' normal drawing for 1D/2D objects
     + '3d' 3D drawing for 2D/3D histograms
     + 'io' binary file I/O
+    + 'load' name of user script(s) to load
+    + 'onload' name of function to call when scripts loading completed

 ### Use of JSON